Self-Employed Remortgages With Debt Consolidation

 Graham Cox

 Paying off expensive debts with a consolidation remortgage can seem like the proverbial no-brainer.
-With a much lower interest rate to pay, and your monthly outgoings slashed, it provides much-needed breathing space to get your finances back on track.
+With a much lower interest rate to pay, and your monthly outgoings slashed, it can provide the breathing space you need to get your finances back on track.

-Nevertheless, there are potential drawbacks to paying unsecured debts with a mortgage which mean it's not the straightforward choice it might seem at first glance.
+Nevertheless, there are potential drawbacks to paying off unsecured debts with a mortgage (a secured debt) which mean it's not the straightforward choice it might seem at first glance.

 The focus of this guide is to help you make an educated decision before you take the plunge.